 Your best bet is to consult with an IBCLC.

 You need your body to have the ability to make enough milk.
-And your baby needs to have the ability to remove enough milk to make the required amount to exclusively breastfeed your baby.
-If you have one, or both of these things going on, then taking supplements, herbs, cookies, and teas will be very unlikely to make any sort of difference.
+And your baby needs to be able to remove enough milk to make the required amount to breastfeed your baby exclusively.
+If you have one or both of these things going on, then taking supplements, herbs, cookies, and teas will be unlikely to make any difference.
 I am not telling you this to make you feel hopeless!
 Quite the opposite!
-It’s meant to give you hope and clarity about how you can put yourself in the best position to make as much milk as possible.
+It’s meant to give you hope and clarity about putting yourself in the best position to make as much milk as possible.

-If you’d like to try the herbal supplements or lactation cookies, there are anecdotal reports from women that they can be effective.
-But for women with true, ongoing, low breastmilk supply, these supplements are unlikely to make any significant difference to your milk supply.
+If you’d like to try herbal supplements or lactation cookies, there are anecdotal reports from women that show they can be effective.
+But for women with true, ongoing, low breast milk supply, these supplements are unlikely to make any significant difference to your milk supply.
 Before reaching for the lactation teas and cookies, reach for your phone and seek some help.
 Get to the bottom of why you are experiencing low supply.
 And form a plan for moving forward.
 There are possible solutions to every breastfeeding challenge!
-As long as you are working with an IBCLC or doctor, trying these supplements aren’t necessarily harmful, but they may not help.
-But be sure to investigate any underlying cause for low breastmilk supply first.
+As long as you work with an IBCLC or doctor, trying these supplements isn’t necessarily harmful, but they may not help.
+But be sure to investigate any underlying cause for low breast milk supply first.